ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/github_add_collaborators.md

     "fork" of the repo, then you have read only access.

 Here are some examples of what it looks like to invite a user with various kinds of access.
+These examples are found
+on the repository settings page under <b>Collaborators &amp; teams</b>.

 Here, `atriton` has invited `chrislajolla` with admin access: